cultureandempire/cultureandempire.github.io/cande.md

 Let me restate what should now be the working hypothesis for anyone studying this area: the Spider lets happen, or makes happen, terroristic events to maintain its ongoing Strategy of Tension.
 As backing evidence we have the Spider's decades-long investment in paramilitary networks abroad and at home, its involvement in the drug business, its easy breaking of constitutionality as it pleases.

 Officially, Gladio was quietly disbanded in 1990.
 This reminds me of the compulsive liar who, when caught, promises to stop lying.
-It beggars belief that the Gladio networks stopped when they were unmasked.
+It's beggars belief that the Gladio networks stopped when they were unmasked.
 The liar does not stop lying, instead he becomes smarter about not being caught.

 I spoke about Anders Breivik in “Faceless Societies”.
 Norwegian lawyer Alexandra Bech Gjoerv headed an independent inquiry into the shootings.
 Here is how the BBC World Service [reported the inquiry's findings](http://www.bbc.co.uk/news/world-europe-19241327):